Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Simulation methods

 To have a more realistic evolution of the luminosities, we used polynomial fits informed by numerical simulations to estimate the masses and opacities of the ejectas, main drivers of the millisecond magnetar received emission.
 This permits a novel, more complex and physically accurate ejecta modeling through three main points: (i) a more precise and system-dependent estimation of the ejecta masses, (ii) the inclusion of the post-merger ejecta, and (iii) the determination of the opacity of the ejecta based on electronic fraction estimations.
-Besides allowing to access more physically accurate values of the opacity, this method also has the merit of creating self-consistent simulations, as it allows adapting the ejecta properties to the BNS orbital parameter and to the EoS.
+In addition to allowing us to access more physically accurate values of the opacity, this method also has the merit of creating self-consistent simulations, as it allows us to adapt the ejecta properties to the BNS orbital parameter and to the EoS.

-Firstly, considering their forming conditions, the dynamical ejecta masses are directly connected to tidal effects.
-Consequently, the masses can be evaluated thanks to fitting formulae based on numerical simulations results. \cite{Nedora_2022} derive polynomial fits from a large sample of numerical relativity simulations (including neutrino transport) over various EoS.
+Firstly, considering its forming conditions, the dynamical ejecta properties, and in particular, its mass, are directly connected to tidal effects.
+Consequently, the dynamical ejecta mass can be evaluated thanks to fitting formulae based on numerical simulations results. \cite{Nedora_2022} derive polynomial fits from a large sample of numerical relativity simulations (including neutrino transport) over various EoS.
 These polynomial fits depend on the mass ratio of the BNS $q$ and the reduced tidal parameter $\Lambda_t$.
 The mass ratio of a BNS is defined as the ratio of each BNS component masses $q = M_1/M_2$ with $M_{i=1,2}$ the NS masses and $M_1>M_2$.
 The reduced tidal deformability $\Lambda_t$ quantifies the tidal effect during the inspiral and is expressed as follows:

 with $\lambda_i$ the quadrupolar tidal parameters of the NS component $i=1,2$ of the BNS.
 To evaluate the quadrupolar tidal parameters for each NS, we use CompOse, an online service that provides data tables for different EoS \citep[see][]{compose}.
 Firstly, for a grid of NS masses, we solve the TOV equations to calculate the tidal deformability for each EoS \citep{HindererTidaldeformability}, and then we interpolate to obtain the mass-tidal deformability relation for each NS.